JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 sites within this cutoff distance will be considered a potential hopping site.
 We then proceed to define several of the constants.

-I have made use of the Marcus rate equation pacakged with MythiCaL to actually calculate the rates, the appropriate include line is
+I have made use of the Marcus rate equation pacakged with MythiCaL to calculate the rates, the appropriate include line is

 ```c++